 In Picture: The then Director General of Central Industrial Security Force (CISF) R. K Sharma presented a cheque of Rs 1 crore to the Prime Minister's Relief Fund in New Delhi on November 4, 1998.

 Atal Bihari Vajpayee never married.
 He said he wanted to remain a bachelor because he wanted to devote himself to politics.
 He had an adopted daughter named Namita Bhattacharya.

 Atal Bihari Vajpayee loved nature and one of his favourite retreats was Manali in Himachal Pradesh.

 In Picture: The then Deputy CM of Maharashtra Gopinath Munde, former PM Atal Bihari Vajpayee and Lal Krishna Advani at a meeting at Santacruz airport after arriving in Mumbai for a three-day conclave at Virar in January 1997.

 Vajpayee was always considered an honest man, statesman, able administrator and above all a patriot.
 During his tenure as prime minister, his personal integrity was never seriously questioned but arms bribery scandals exposed corruption in his government and at times cast doubts on his judgment.

 In Picture: Atal Bihari Vajpayee with on Rajat Sharma popular show 'Aap ki Adalat'.

-Former Prime Minister and BJP patriarch Atal Bihari Vajpayee died in Delhi after a prolonged illness at the age of 93.
+It is former Prime Minister and BJP patriarch Atal Bihari Vajpayee's birth anniversary today.
 Vajpayee was a statesman, an orator, a poet, and a man of peace and conviction.
 Here's a look at the life of Atal Bihari Vajpayee in pictures

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.